-This No Bake Oreo Cheesecake is what every chocolate sandwich cookie dreams of becoming.
+This no-bake cookies and cream Cheesecake is what every chocolate sandwich cookie dreams of becoming.
 With a crunchy cookie crust, a cookies and cream filling, and no oven time needed, it’s the ultimate summer dessert!

 Do you know anyone who doesn’t love cheesecake?

 No, me either.
 I also don’t know anyone who doesn’t love oreos.